datacamp/community-courses-intro-to-data.world-in-python/chapter5.md

 3 ) Copy/Paste in your data.world API token when prompted.
 Find your token at [https://data.world/settings/advanced](https://data.world/settings/advanced)

+We've also included one final code example here that shows some more ways to inspect a dataset, so check it out and just click submit to finish the course.
+We hope you enjoyed it!

 *** =instructions
 - Setup your data.world account at `https://data.world/`.